ARM-software/Arm-2D/documentation/how_to_accelerate_arm_2d.md

 For example, suppose you want to accelerate `__arm_2d_impl_rgb565_src_msk_copy` and replace the Helium version with your own ACI accelerated one, then please do the following steps:

-1. create a C source file for your own ACI accelerated low level function(s):
+1. Create a C source file for your own ACI accelerated low level function(s):

 ```c
 #define __ARM_2D_IMPL__			/* it is important to define this macro in the begining of your C source file */